 More background on the Beach Boys and their music is found in Part 1 of this article, “Early Beach Boys.”
 For more music stories at this website visit the “Annals of Music” category page.
-Thanks for visiting — and please consider supporting this website.
-Thank you. – Jack Doyle
+Thanks for visiting — and if you like what you see here, please make a donation to help support this website.
+Thank you. — Jack Doyle

 Date Posted: 14 June 2010

 Last Update: 30 May 2015

 Jack Doyle, “Early Beach Boys, Pt.
 2: Six Songs,”

 “The Beach Boys,” in Holly George-Warren and Patricia Romanowski (eds), The Rolling Stone Encyclopedia of Rock & Roll, New York: Rolling Stone Press, 3rd Edition, 2001, pp.51-54.